 Why is a test offered for the detection of serious heart problems in newborns?

-Various screening tests are routinely offered during pregnancy and after babies are born.
-One of those screening tests is known as pulse oximetry.
+Various tests are routinely offered during pregnancy and after babies are born.
+One of those tests is known as pulse oximetry.
 This test detects the majority of serious heart problems before they cause any symptoms, so they can be treated earlier.

 A light sensor is used to measure the amount of oxygen in the baby’s blood.
 Too little oxygen in the baby’s blood could be a sign of a serious heart problem (critical congenital heart disease, or CCHD).
 Pulse oximetry doesn’t involve taking blood.
 It also doesn’t hurt and only takes a few seconds.